tyagipriyansh07/Space_Voyage/README.md

-# Cosmic Dashboard - A NASA API Data Explorer
+# NASA Data Explorer – The Cosmic Dashboard Experience

 Welcome to the Cosmic Dashboard!
 This is a full-stack web application built for the Bounce Insights Software Engineer coding challenge.
 It utilizes several NASA Open APIs to present a real-time, multi-faceted view of space-related events and data in a visually engaging dashboard format.